Skip to content

 • src/router.ts - single catch-all route record

-• src/App.vue - provider wiring and renderer composition
+• src/App.vue - PlayRouterProvider wiring and renderer composition using the shared runtime

 • test/reactivity.test.ts - reactive integration assertions